saulocantanhede/tfgreek2/docs/features/lang.md

 ## Note

-The current datasource containded `el`, which is according to ISO 639.2 Modern Greek (after 1453), while the actual language indicator should have been `grc` (i.e. Ancient Greek to 1453).
+The current datasource containded `el`, which is according to ISO 639.2 Modern Greek (after 1453), while the actual language indicator should have been `grc` (i.e. Ancient Greek before 1453).

 ## Source description